 Quantitative measures, established by regulations to ensure capital adequacy, require the Banks to maintain minimum amounts and ratios of Tier 1 capital to average assets, and Common equity tier 1, Tier 1 capital and Total capital, all to risk weighted assets.
 Failure to meet these minimum capital requirements can result in certain mandatory, and possibly additional discretionary actions by the Banks' regulators that if undertaken, could have a direct material effect on CB's and/or CCB's operating activities, as well as our operating activities.
-Based on these regulations, as of March 31, 2024 and 2023, each Bank met all capital requirements to which it was subject, and maintained capital ratios in excess of the minimums required to qualify as well capitalized.
+Based on these regulations, as of June 30, 2024 and 2023, each Bank met all capital requirements to which it was subject, and maintained capital ratios in excess of the minimums required to qualify as well capitalized.
 The Banks seek to maintain capital levels and ratios in excess of the minimum regulatory requirements inclusive of the 2.5% Capital Conservation Buffer.
-Although Bread Financial is not a bank holding company as defined, we seek to maintain capital levels and ratios in excess of the minimums required for bank holding companies.
-As of March 31, 2024 the actual capital ratios and minimum ratios for each Bank, as well as Bread Financial, are as follows:
+Although Bread Financial is not a bank holding company as defined, we seek to maintain capital levels and ratios in excess of the minimum ratios for each Bank, as well as Bread Financial, are as follows: